Pugmatt/BedrockConnect/README.md

 # Hosting your own serverlist server

-In the case where you want to host the BedrockConnect software yourself to host your own serverlist, here's how:
+If you want a full tutorial on how to host your own BedrockConnect server with a DNS server, watch the following video: https://www.youtube.com/watch?v=AW5X7-qnvLk&t=1s

+The instructions below will show how to run the barebone JAR.

 **Requirements:**
-- Have MySQL running on your computer.
-XAMPP is the easiest software to use to get one running: https://www.apachefriends.org/index.html
 - Java 8 or higher

 Download the latest release of the BedrockConnect serverlist software here: https://github.com/Pugmatt/BedrockConnect/releases

 Run the jar with the following command
 ```
-java -jar BedrockConnect-1.0-SNAPSHOT.jar
+java -jar BedrockConnect-1.0-SNAPSHOT.jar nodb=true
 ```
+(```nodb=true``` allows the software to run without a database.
+If you want to use a database, remove this argument)

 The following arguments can be placed in the startup command to ajust settings: